fbpx

 I can’t tell you how many times I’ve inspected a home that took longer than expected because of the stop and go nature of analyzing all those defects.

-Somewhere along the line, people began thinking it was a good idea to follow the inspector and ask questions or have loud conversations within earshot.
+Somewhere along the line, people began thinking it was a good idea to ask the home inspector question while they work or have loud conversations while they follow along.

 This is why a home inspection is NOT a hands-on workshop in home ownership.